DougTheDruid/SoT-Python-Offset-Finder/README.md

 # SoT-Python-Offset-Finder
-Python-version to pull SoT Offsets from SDK files with notes

-## What is this?
 https://github.com/DougTheDruid/SoT-ESP-Framework relies on an "offset.json" file to determine the memory offsets to pull data from memory.
 The memory offsets are stored within the SoT SDK files under their respective parent objects.
 So instead of hard-coding them or trying to build them outselves, we